ci-lab-cz/easydock/README.md

 1. Chemaxon is pretty reliable, however it requires a paid license.
 2. MolGpKa is a model trained on predictions of Chemaxon and thus aligns well with it.
 Protonation states of each atom are chosen based on the predicted pKa and pKb values.
 However, there are certain issues.
 Some issues were fixed by post-processing SMARTS patterns (avoid protonation of amide groups, etc).
 However, some issues are difficult to fix (e.g. missing protonation of aliphatic amines, piperizines, etc).
 3. pkasolver enumerates protonation states and the form closest to pH 7.4 is selected as a relevant one.
 In some cases it may return invalid SMILES, e.g. `O=C(N1CCN(CC1)C(=O)C=2C=CC=C(C#CC3CC3)C2)C=4NN=C5CCCC45 -> O=C(c1cccc(C#CC2CC2)c1)N1CC[NH](C(=O)c2[nH]nc3c2CCC3)CC1`, which will be skipped and a corresponding warning message will appear.
 It has many issues with protonated forms (very frequent protonation of amide groups, etc).
 Therefore, we do not recommend its usage.
+4. Uni-pKa seems the most accurate models among integrated ones and is recommended to use.
+However, it is the slowest one.

 ### Multiple CPUs